skidrow8852/Quizme/README.md

 # Quizme

- Full stack Quiz management app ( built in 6H for a friend) )
+ Full stack Quizzes management app ( built in 6H for a friend) )